The 50-day moving average is one of the more popular technical indicators used in technical analysis.

 - Bullish definition – If the slope of the moving average is up, the market is bullish and only consider buying opportunities

-- Bearish definition – If the slope is down, think shorting as the market is bearish
+- Bearish definition – If the slope is down, think to short as the market is bearish

 - If price breaches the moving average to the upside and price action shows trending action of higher highs/lows, think longs